Canada-Nigeria relations

 Related links

-Canada is committed to working with Nigeria to reduce extreme poverty and build a more peaceful, inclusive and prosperous society.
-Canada’s bilateral development assistance in Nigeria aligns with Nigeria’s Medium-Term National Development Plan (2021 to 2023) and responds to the following action areas from Canada’s Feminist International Assistance Policy:
+Canada’s bilateral development assistance in Nigeria aligns with Nigeria’s Medium-Term National Development Plan (2021 to 2025) and with Canada’s Feminist International Assistance Policy.
+Current development efforts in Nigeria focus on:

 See the Project Browser for additional information on development and humanitarian programming in Nigeria.